MallikaSamanu/data-analyst-portfolio/README.md

 **AI-assisted** (Google Apps Script + Gemini) with human review, and every published figure is cross-checked against the source report.

-> Delivered during an industry project for a New Zealand youth-research organisation (client name
-> withheld for confidentiality).
-All data shown here is illustrative/anonymised; no personal or
-> client data is included.
+An industry project delivered as part of a data analyst internship: converting youth-survey data and insight reports into interactive, reusable dashboards.

 ---